 Since Animals seized the spotlight in 2013, Garrix has stopped off at Creamfields, Tomorrowland, Ultra Music Festival and Coachella, taken his net worth to $17M (last count summer 2016), collaborated with some of the biggest names around – next stop Justin Bieber – and claimed the #1 spot in DJ Mag's Top 100 DJs poll.
 All before his 21st birthday.

-He dialled us up to talk about the energy on stage, his evolution as a producer, and what the rest of 2017 has in store.
+He dialled us up to talk about the energy on stage, his evolution as a producer, and life on tour.

 Who would you say are your biggest influences outside of music?

 Outside of music, definitely my parents!
 They have always stood by me and supported me.

 Looking back at your breakthrough single Animals, from 2013, do you feel like you’ve changed as a producer since then?